Gobble Gobble: 6 Ways to Use up Your Thanksgiving Leftovers

 Chances are, the day after Thanksgiving the last thing you want to think about is more food.
 But you also probably have plenty of leftovers to last you some time.
 According to statista.com, 81% of Americans include turkey on their Thanksgiving menu.
 And I guarantee you they aren’t eating the whole bird in one day!

-Growing up, leftover turkey meant slapping together a turkey sandwich.
+Growing up, leftover turkey meant slapping together a turkey sandwich (you could try changing this up by making a turkey version of a croque monsieur).
 Eventually that turned into other dishes, most of them still using the leftover turkey, such as turkey tortas or turkey enchiladas.
 But we’ve got 6 other ideas that will make the most of every last bit of your turkey day feast.

 Cooking Tip: Wrap turkey leftovers in aluminum foil and throw them out.